 - "While its competitors have gotten more luxurious and refined in recent years, the Chevy Colorado remains saddled with subpar materials, an abundance of hard plastic and mediocre seat comfort." -- Edmunds

 - "After a week in the truck, we decided the cockpit, although sparse, had everything we really needed." -- PickupTrucks.com

 Depending on body style, the Colorado can seat two to six people.
 The extended cab has a pair of jump seats in the rear.
 They're accessible through two reverse-opening doors.
-The crew cab has a pair of regular seats accessible through two regular doors.
+The crew cab has two regularly-opening rear doors and a bench seat.
 When it comes to overall seat comfort, most reviewers say the front seats are more comfortable than the back seats, regardless of cab style.